 Most of the 800 year-round residents love to spend time outdoors during winter.
 Popular activities include cross-country skiing, snowshoeing, dog-sledding, riding snowmachines and watching the Northern Lights.

-Here are eight reasons March in Talkeetna was so amazing:
+Here are seven reasons March in Talkeetna is so amazing:

 - Denali more clearly: Locals know the big mountain just looks better in winter.
 Fernando says you can generally see Denali 70 percent of the time in winter because the air is so clear – in summer that number drops to 30 percent.
 “We have the best view to showcase it right here at the Lodge.”